Arkinetic/kgApi/README.md

 # kgApi
-Key Generator API created by Arkinetic(Aristois/Me)
+Key Generator API
+-- How to get started